 Eligible participants include all county governments, municipalities in Florida and other legally constituted local governmental entities with the responsibility for providing outdoor recreational sites and facilities for the general public.

 For more program information, view the facts about LWCF in the program information listed below.

 Staff from the Land and Water Conservation Fund Program hosted a webinar on successfully completing a LWCF project from start to finish on Wednesday, March 30, 2022 at 10 a.m.

 All county governments and incorporated municipalities of the state of Florida and other legally constituted local governmental entities with the legal responsibility for the provision of outdoor recreational sites and facilities for the use and benefit of the general public.

-The maximum grant request may not exceed $400,000.00.
+The maximum grant request may not exceed $1 million.
 An applicant's requested grant funds may be revised by the department due to the availability of program funds.
 Grant awards are contingent upon appropriation by the federal government.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.